Easypay/checkout-sdk/README.md

 ## Demo

+A [live version](https://checkout-demo.easypay.pt/) of an integration with the SDK is available.

-To test the package you can use the [checkout-demo](https://github.com/Easypay/checkout-demo)
+To test the package locally, you can use the source code for the [checkout-demo](https://github.com/Easypay/checkout-demo) as a starting point.